ietf-tapswg/draft-ietf-taps-transport-security/draft-ietf-taps-transport-security.md

 ## Mandatory Features

-- Segment encryption and authentication: Transit data must be protected with an authenticated encryption algorithm.
+- Segment or datagram encryption and authentication: Transit data must be protected with an authenticated encryption algorithm.

 - Forward-secure key establishment: Negotiated keying material must come from an authenticated, forward-secure key exchange protocol.

-- Private key interface or injection: Authentication based on public key signatures is commonplace for many transport security protocols.
+- Public-key (raw or certificate) based authentication: Authentication based on public key signatures is commonplace for many transport security protocols.

-- Endpoint authentication: The endpoint (receiver) of a new connection must be authenticated before any data is sent to said party.
+- Responder authentication: The endpoint (receiver) of a new connection must be authenticated before any data is sent to said party.

 - Pre-shared key support: A security protocol must be able to use a pre-shared key established